MXJK851/SpinView/README.md

 Note: it will be a little bit slow from cold start, please wait for a while.

+# Question and Contributing:

+We are happy to answer any questions you may have.
+SpinView also welcomes any contributions and collaboration to make it better.
+Please feel free to contact us via email or Slack.

 ## More information can be find in our <a href="https://mxjk851.github.io/SpinView/">Website</a>.